-We are Projects Abroad Inc. a New York corporation registered at 80 Broad Street, Suite 3210, New York NY 10004.
+We are Projects Abroad Inc. a California corporation registered at 600 B Street, Suite 300, San Diego, CA 92101.
 In this document Projects Abroad will sometimes be referred to as “we”.

 This Privacy Notice is designed to help you understand everything you need to know about the what, why and how’s of our data gathering and processing operations, and what your legal rights are as an individual.
 It has been updated in response to the EU’s General Data Protection Regulation (GDPR).

 We hope you’ll take some time to read this document; we’ve tried to keep it all as simple as possible and we will keep you informed if there are any changes to the way we process your personal data in the future, before making them

 Projects Abroad takes its responsibilities to protecting your data very seriously and we do advise you get to know our practices – If there’s anything in this policy you don’t understand or if you want to ask any questions, please feel free to contact us using the details below.

 The information we collect from volunteers is done for the purpose of arranging your trip.
 All the data we request helps us match you with the most suitable volunteer placement and to provide you with a safe and secure volunteering experience.